pomme-clic/s-money-documentation/docs/docs/payment/IP.md

 - RFRO SCT OUT et IP OUT : in case a user would like to recall SCT or IP out (wrong amount, wrong beneficiary,..) (the user has 13 months).
 - Recall/RFRO SCT IN / IP : the user might have receive a payment but the sender can contest the sending up to 13 months after.

 These recall features are not available through API but soon.
-Bevertheless you will be informed of recall operations through CallBacks.
+Nevertheless you will be informed of recall operations through callbacks.

 <Highlight type="danger">